benchlab/benOS/ATTRIBUTES.md

-# benOS CREDITS & ACKNOWLEDGEMENTS
+# benOS CREDITS & ATTRIBUTES

-## Acknowledgements
 Portions of this Bench Software may utilize or adapt the following copyrighted material, the use of which is hereby acknowledged.
 You can see all the Software credits [HERE](https://github.com/benchlab/benOS/blob/master/ATTRIBUTES.md).

 **3Dlabs Inc. Ltd ( OpenGL2 Shader Language compiler )**